Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Bursting and spiking features

 \section{Bursting and spiking features}

-Bursting and spiking patterns are an important behavior in the neurons.
-It was shown in \cite{Muni22a}, that discretised Izhikevich neuron could exhibit many different spiking and bursting patterns by tuning the electromagnetic flux $k$.
-After performing bifurcation analysis, various routes to chaos, we explore the firing patterns exhibited by the Chialvo map \eqref{eq:ChialvoMag} under the action of electromagnetic flux $k$.
+Bursting and spiking patterns \blu{is} an important behavior in the neurons.
+It was shown in \cite{Muni22a} that \blu{discretized} Izhikevich neuron could exhibit many different spiking and bursting patterns by tuning the electromagnetic flux $k$.
+After performing bifurcation analysis, \blu{and} various routes to chaos, we explore the firing patterns exhibited by the Chialvo map \eqref{eq:ChialvoMag} under the action of electromagnetic flux $k$.
 In Fig. \ref{fig:BurstSpikeChialvo} (a), When $k=0.6, b=0.8$, tonic spiking is observed.

 When parameter $b$ is increased to $0.9$, a regular spiking pattern is observed in (b).
 When $b$ is instead decreased, neuron bursts initially for short time and then goes to steady state exhibiting phasic bursting behavior.
 In (d), a period-two bursting is observed when parameter $b$ is further decreased to $0.1$.
-In the negative flux region, specifically for $k=-0.5$, we observe a chaotic bursting pattern as shown in (e).
+In the \blu{negative-flux} region, specifically for $k=-0.5$, we observe a chaotic bursting pattern as shown in (e).